aplbrain/dandi-docs/docs/developer-guide/developer-notes.md

 ### Continuous Integration (CI) Jobs

-The DANDI project uses GitHub Actions for continuous integration.
+The {{ instance.name }} project uses GitHub Actions for continuous integration.
 Logs for many of the repositories are archived on `drogon` server at `/mnt/backup/dandi/tinuous-logs/`.

 ## Code Hosting